budavarapu/QAonPDF/README.md

 - **PDF Parsing**: Text is extracted from the uploaded PDF using the PyMuPDF library.

 ### Question Answering
+- **Split Text to Chunks and Database creation using Embeddings**: Text is converted to chunks.
+Embeddings were integrated along with Database store the queries and implement caching technique to serve the queries efficiently.
-- **GPT-4 Integration**: OpenAI's GPT-4 model is used to generate answers based on the extracted text and user-provided questions.
+- **GPT-3.5-Turbo Integration**: OpenAI's GPT-3.5-Turbo model is used to generate answers based on the extracted text and user-provided questions.

 ### Slack Integration
 - **Posting Answers**: The answers are posted to the specified Slack channel using the Slack API.